The destiny of Assam’s millions rests on documents that fade, fray, go missing in the floods

 But for many women, these documents had been used as a last resort.
 Reports from Assam suggest a large number of married women were left out of the draft published in July last year because they had used panchayat certificates.
 NRC officials said they were to treat them as non-legally admissible documents, acceptable only if submitted with additional documentary evidence.

-Indeed, an internal memo from the NRCcoordinator to district registrars, dated May 1, 2018, suggested that the counting authority operated under an internal set of rules not explicitly stated in the website.
+Indeed, an internal memo from the NRC coordinator to district registrars, dated May 1, 2018, suggested that the counting authority operated under an internal set of rules not explicitly stated in the website.
 Refugee registration certificates, submitted as legacy documents, immunisation certificates and ration cards, used as link documents, needed to be viewed with “extra caution”.
 Records of the 1951 NRC and pre-electoral rolls not available with deputy commissioners would not be recognised.
 Birth certificates issued more than a year after birth would also not be accepted.

 As applicants made fresh claims to citizenship after July 2018, the NRC stipulated that no newly made documents would be admitted.
 Among the worst sufferers were the women who had relied on gram panchayat certificates, poor families who had shown refugee registration certificates and children under 14, who were the other large group of rejects from the July 2018 draft.